Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

+# Components of the Pipeline

-# Project and Image Root
+## Project and Image Root

 Central in the pipeline is the **Project Root**, a directory containing subdirectories that represent **Experiments**.
 Experiment directories contain as a minimum an **Experiment Info** file that contains information about **Recordings** of the **Experiment**.